 Breast Cancer in Nevada

-Breast cancer is a malignant tumor that develops from cells in the breast.
-It is the second leading cause of cancer death among women in the United States.
-It is estimated that 266,120 women will be diagnosed with breast cancer and more than 42,000 women will die from the disease in 2019.
+Breast cancer in Nevada is an important topic to discuss.
+It is a malignant tumor that develops from cells in the breast and is the second leading cause of cancer death among women in the United States.
+It is estimated that more than 279,000 women will be diagnosed with breast cancer each year.
 These death rates, however, are declining due to earlier detection and improved treatment options.

 Breast Cancer Risk Factors